dataGriff/DataGriff/source/_posts/DeployingHexo.md

 ![Hexo Generate Output](../images/HexoGenerate.png)

 In my case I'd configured the files to generate in a folder above the source folder called outputs (../Output was what I had in the \_config.yml file).
+The output folder should look something to below.

 ![Hexo Output Files](../images/HexoOutputFiles.png)